kangeluwu/Raincandy-Engine/README.md

 # Friday Night Funkin' - Raincandy Engine
-My "own" Engine for friday night funkin!!!!1 yeah kinda werid i know
+My "own" Engine for friday night funkin!!!!1 yeah kinda werid i know its just a HEAVLIY modded psych 0.6.2

 This engine kinda like modding plus & psych in one engine(used psych as default) And modding plus stuffs are mod supports lmao